ylesia-wu/cse15l-lab-reports/lab-report-1.md

    ![Image](lab-report-1-images/cat_file.png)

    The working directory when this command was run was ~/lecture1/messages.
+After running the *cat* command with *en-us.txt* as the argument, the output was the content of the *en-us.txt* file.
+This means that when using *cat* with a file as the argument, the content of the file is displayed.
+No error was produced by this command.